 This course includes instruction on the structure and function of the human body.
 The systems studied in this class are the endocrine system, circulatory system, respiratory system, digestive system, urinary system, and reproductive system.
 This course introduces students to the language of medicine as it relates to these systems.
 Basic computer knowledge and the touch system of keyboarding are also covered in this course.
+The course materials presented at the college are supplemented by topical out-of-class assignments designed to enhance and support the classroom experience.
 Prerequisite(s): None

-MI135 Introduction to Medical Coding 5.00 Quarter Credit Hours
+Introduction to Medical Coding

 This course is designed to provide students with a foundation of medical coding by integrating the basic concepts of disease classification and medical office coding with anatomy and physiology concepts.
 The keyboarding application section of this course introduces and helps to develop computer and information processing.
 This course is also designed to instruct students in how to keyboard using the touch system and how to improve keyboarding skill and accuracy.
-Prerequisite(s): None
+The course materials presented at the college are supplemented by topical out-of-class assignments designed to enhance and support the classroom experience.